northeastern-oasis/HS-Workshop-Intro-Web-Coding/intro/README.md

 # Intro to Web Coding: Intro

-**To get started, open this project in Repl.it and then head back here**: [https://repl.it/@chessmyers/Intro](https://repl.it/@chessmyers/Intro) (Repl.it just lets us write/execute HTML/CSS/JavaScript code in your browser, but normally this would be done on your computer)
+**To get started, open this project in Repl.it and then head back here**: [https://repl.it/@chessmyers/Intro](https://repl.it/@chessmyers/Intro)

+(Repl.it just lets us write/execute HTML/CSS/JavaScript code in your browser, but normally this would be done on your computer)

 This folder contains the files to get you started writing your web code.

 `index.html`, which we will work with first, will contain the HTML code that will define the skeleton of your page (what it looks like, without styling).
-To view your site in the browser, open this file using your favorite browser!
+To view what a page looks like, you can open an HTML file using your favorite browser!

 **note: the name "index.html" is a convention used as the default page of a site**